Sleighs/CashFlowJs/README.md

 ## Cash Flow Js

-Preview of Cash Flow Js game located at https://sleighs.github.io/SleighsCashFlow/

 **Cash Flow Js** is an adaptation of the Cash Flow 101 board game with additional gameplay options and rule customization that allows for many unique ways to play.

+Check out a preview at https://sleighs.github.io/SleighsCashFlow/

 ### Features:
 * 8 player Multiplayer